britneyepps/fitsizecalculator/README.md

 * Command - line or shell terminal
 * PostgresSQL
 * pgAdmin
+* Go (needed to run go .exe)

 ### Instructions
-Instructions can be found in the abover folder titled "Instructions_To_Run.docx"
+Instructions can be found in the abover folder.
+Select the instructions based off of your computer OS

 ## APIs
 * localhost:8080/shoelist -> Returns shoes in database